bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
-nutrition, business, values, human relationships (family, friends, communities), relationship between tech, people and culture, economics, risk
+- Nutrition, business, values, human relationships (family, friends, communities), relationship between tech, people and culture, economics, risk

 What do you know about?
-A little about a lot, mostly: nutrition, business, culture
+- A little about a lot, mostly: nutrition, business, culture

 What decisions do you face?
 Topics of story I will tell include: most common ingredients (MCI) found in products of mega retail store chains, # of homeschooled (NOHK) kids and outcomes (per state), # of companies (NOC) that grew gradually vs those who followed a power law that dominate market / have attained extremely large value compared to other similar corporations.